indradhanush/indradhanush.github.io/_posts/blog/2017-05-28-writing-a-unix-shell-part-1.md

 shell.
 This is the first part of a series of posts that will eventually follow.

+**Disclaimer: I am not a subject expert on writing shells and I am sharing my findings as I learn more about this myself.**

 ## What is a shell?

 A lot has been written about this, so I will not go into too much